Jdidbuild/front-test-final/README.md

 ## Note

--Please note that the CSS in this project has not yet been optimized.
+- Please note that the CSS in this project has not yet been optimized.
--Please note that the add functionality POST /api/exams is not yet implemented in this project.
-It is planned for a future release
+- Please note that the add functionality POST /api/exams is not yet implemented in this project.
 - Comments are missing throughout the project.
 It is recommended to add comments to improve code readability and understanding.
 - Only one unit test has been written for the `examEffect*` function.
 It is advised to add more tests to ensure adequate coverage.